techiediaries/techiediaries/_posts/2017/2017-12-16-django-graphql-tutorial.md

 This will create a new virtual environment and activate it.

-Next install django and graphene packages with pip:
+Next install Django 3 and graphene packages with pip:

 ```bash
 pip install django